uschpc/webportal-netlify-gatsby/src/navigation/user-information/system-information.md

 The scratch directories - /scratch and /scratch2 - are high-performance parallel file systems, so you can temporarily store files in and run IO-intensive jobs from them.

 /scratch has a capacity of 806 TB, and /scratch2 has a capacity of 709 TB.
-Each user receives a 10 TB storage allocation for each of /scratch and /scratch2.
+Each user receives a 10 TB storage allocation for /scratch and a 30 TB allocation for /scratch2.

 ### Operating system